Fairy Tail: Fairy Tail | Natsu Dragneel | Strongest Team | Sirius Team | Founders | Other Members

 - Combat Pragmatist: He fights Wendy from a distance, making sure she's all wrapped in a cocoon before descending from the ceiling.
 When Wendy manages to overcome this and land a strike on him, he doesn't hesitate to hurry up and finish his original mission of destroying Aldoron's orb while she's still somewhat restricted before getting ready to fight her to his heart's content.

-- Exotic Eye Designs: Has creepy pitch-black eyes with three white dots, making them resemble a spider's eyes.
+- Exotic Eye Designs: He has creepy pitch-black eyes with three white dots, making them resemble a spider's eyes.

-- Facial Markings: Nebal has black markings resembling claw marks over his eyes.
+- Facial Markings: Nebaru has black markings resembling claw marks over his eyes.

-- Hulk Speak: Speaks in broken English/Japanese, making him look more feral and beast-like than his colleagues.
+- Hulk Speak: He speaks in broken English/Japanese, making him look more feral and beast-like than his colleagues.

-- I Am A Humanitarian: Once he smells Dragon on Wendy, he decides to have her as an appetizer before eating Aldoron.
+- I am a Humanitarian: Once he smells dragon on Wendy, he decides to have her as an appetizer before eating Aldoron.
+Upon beating her up in Dragon Force, he downright asks her to choose which body part he'll eat first.

-- Meaningful Name: Even more direct than Kiria and Madmole, Nebaru is the Japanese for "sticky".
+- Meaningful Name: Nebaru is straight-up just the Japanese meaning "to cling/stick".

 - No-Nonsense Nemesis: Downplayed.
 He's excited to fight Wendy when she proves a difficult opponent, but he still puts his mission to destroy Aldoron's orb first... and succeeds.